+Role and Description of Responsibilities

+LEMC Chairperson

-ROLE DESCRIPTION OF RESPONSIBILITIES LEMC Chairperson The Chairperson of the LEMC is appointed by the local government (Section 38 of the EM Act 2005) and does not necessarily have to be an elected member.
+The Chairperson of the LEMC is appointed by the local government (Section 38 of the EM Act 2005) and does not necessarily have to be an elected member.
 The Chair of the LEMC will be the Mayor, City of Kalamunda.
-The chairperson shall be responsible for: a.
-Overall management and effectiveness of the LEMC. b.
-Provide leadership and support to the LEMC to ensure effective meetings c.
-Preparation of the agenda for the LEMC. d.
-Recording LEMC activity. e.
-Distribution of information documents/ correspondence. f.
-Preparation of Annual Reports; and g.
-Distribution of Annual Reports to the DEMC.
-LEMC Executive Officer Provide executive support to the LEMC by: Providing secretariat support including: Meeting agenda.
-Minutes and action lists.
-Correspondence.
-Committee membership contact register.
-Coordinate the development and submission of committee documents in accordance with legislative and policy requirements including.
-Annual Report.
-Annual Business Plan.
-LEMA.
-Facilitate the provision of relevant emergency management advice to the Chair and committee as required; and Participate as a member of sub-committees and working groups as required.
+The chairperson shall be responsible for:

+- Overall management and effectiveness of the LEMC. - Provide leadership and support to the LEMC to ensure effective meetings - Preparation of the agenda for the LEMC. - Recording LEMC activity. - Distribution of information documents/ correspondence. - Preparation of Annual Reports. - Distribution of Annual Reports to the DEMC.

+LEMC Executive Officer

+Provide executive support to the LEMC by:

+- Providing secretariat support including:

+- Meeting agenda.

+- Minutes and action lists.

+- Correspondence.

+- Committee membership contact register.

+- Coordinate the development and submission of committee documents in accordance with legislative and policy requirements including:

+- Annual Report.

+- Annual Business Plan.

+- LEMA.

+- Facilitate the provision of relevant emergency management advice to the Chair and committee as required.

+- Participate as a member of sub-committees and working groups as required.

-6 - Managing Risk
+6 - MANAGING RISK